Trousez/4-BIT-ALU/docs/Twos_Complement_Generator.md

      ![two-complement](../images/Subtract_1.png)

+  The four Binary inputs (From LSB to MSB) are labeled `-8,4,2,1` the XOR gates acts as the inverters.
+  - When `Subtract` is OFF(0): Buffers send `0` to all the XOR gates.
+When a Data bit is XOR'ed with a '0', it passes through completely unchanged(Tabel of the XOR gate)

      ![two-complement](../images/two-complement.jpeg)

 - Note that the Subtract input signal is divided into two input buffer to "divide and conquer".
 One input buffer drive bit 0 and 1.
 The other drives bit 2 and 3.